Seth-Miller/12c-rac-docker/README.md

 The passwords for the non-privileged user accounts are all set to `oracle_4U`.

 This project was built using CoreOS.
 See the [COREOS.md] (https://github.com/Seth-Miller/12c-rac-docker/blob/master/COREOS.md) file for instructions on how to use CoreOS for this project.

+### Ansible
+This project has been automated using Ansible.
+Instructions for using Ansible can be found in [Ansible.md] (https://github.com/Seth-Miller/12c-rac-docker/blob/master/ANSIBLE.md).
+If you want to go through the manual process, proceed with this document.

 ## Oracle installation files